iceamdeveloper/iceam/wp-content/plugins/event-tickets-plus/readme.txt

 = [4.10.1.1] 2019-03-06 =

-* Feature - Add hooks to notify Promoter when an event with EDD and WOO tickets have changes [123732]
+* Feature - Add hooks to notify Promoter when an event with Easy Digital Downloads and WooCommerce tickets have changes [123732]
 * Fix - correctly clear attendees cache when delayed tickets are generated [123559]
 * Language - 0 new strings added, 18 updated, 0 fuzzied, and 0 obsoleted